-- New students with significant medical conditions will be offered a meeting with the Appointed Person and parents. - Parents will provide information for an Individual Healthcare Plan. - Any prescribed medicine will be approved and given to the Appointed Person. - 2.5 All members of School Staff may be asked to provide support to pupils with medical conditions, including administering medicines - All members of staff should know what to do and respond accordingly if they become aware that a pupil with a medical condition needs help - Although administering medicine is not part of a teacher's professional duties, teachers should take into account the needs of pupils with medical conditions that they teach. - Staff must not give prescription medication or undertake healthcare procedures without appropriate training in school - If there is any ambiguity or confusion staff must seek clarification from the parents before taking action. - 2.6 Pupils: Where appropriate pupils with medical conditions: - will be consulted to provide information about how their condition affects them. - will be fully involved in discussions about their medical support needs and contribute as much as possible to the development of, and comply with, their individual healthcare plan. - 2.7 Parents have the prime responsibility for their child's health.
+- New students with significant medical conditions will be offered a meeting with the Appointed Person and parents. - Parents will provide information for an Individual Healthcare Plan. - Any prescribed medicine that has to be administered during the school day will be given to the Appointed Person along with completion of relevant forms. - 2.5 All members of School Staff may be asked to provide support to pupils with medical conditions, including administering medicines - All members of staff should know what to do and respond accordingly if they become aware that a pupil with a medical condition needs help - Although administering medicine is not part of a teacher's professional duties, teachers should take into account the needs of pupils with medical conditions that they teach. - Staff must not give prescription medication or undertake healthcare procedures without appropriate training in school - If there is any ambiguity or confusion staff must seek clarification from the parents before taking action. - 2.6 Pupils: Where appropriate pupils with medical conditions: - will be consulted to provide information about how their condition affects them. - will be fully involved in discussions about their medical support needs and contribute as much as possible to the development of, and comply with, their individual healthcare plan. - 2.7 Parents have the prime responsibility for their child's health.
 'Parents' include any person who is not a parent of a child but has parental responsibility for or care of a child. - It only requires one parent to request that medicines are administered.
-As a matter of practicality, this will be the parent with whom the school has day-to-day contact. - It is the responsibility of the parents to provide the school with sufficient and up to date information about their child's medical needs and to tell the school of any change in prescription which must be supported by either new directions on the packaging of medication or by a supporting letter from a medical professional. - Parents are key partners and will be involved in the development and review of the Healthcare Plan for their child. - Parents should provide medicines and equipment as required by the Healthcare Plan.
-Parents should:
+As a matter of practicality, this will be the parent with whom the school has day-to-day contact. - It is the responsibility of the parents to provide the school with sufficient and up to date information about their child's medical needs and to tell the school of any change in prescription which must be supported by either new directions on the packaging of medication or by a supporting letter from a medical professional. - Parents are key partners and will be involved in the development and review of the Healthcare Plan for their child.

-- bring their child's medication (ensuring that any medication is in its original container clearly labelled with the pupil's name, dose and expiry date.
-If there is any doubt, the staff member will seek clarification from the parent/carer.) and any equipment into school at the beginning of the school year; - o replace the medication before the expiry date; - as good practice, take into school the new asthma reliever inhaler when prescribed; - o dispose of expired items to a pharmacy for safe disposal; - during periods of high pollen count, encourage their children, who have been prescribed anti-histamines, to take their medication before school so that their condition can be better controlled during the school day; - keep their children at home when they are acutely unwell; i.e. generally an elevated temperature is above 38c, and to keep their child at home for 48 hours following last episode of diarrhoea and/or vomiting.
+- Parents should provide medicines and equipment as required by the Healthcare Plan.
+Parents should: - bring their child's medication (ensuring that any medication is in its original container clearly labelled with the pupil's name, dose, dosage instructions and expiry date.
+If there is any doubt, the staff member will seek clarification from the parent/carer - replace the medication before the expiry date; - as good practice, take into school any prescribed emergency medication and/or the new asthma reliever inhaler when prescribed; - o dispose of expired items to a pharmacy for safe disposal; - during periods of high pollen count, encourage their children who require antihistamines, to take their medication before school so that their condition can be better controlled during the school day; - keep their children at home when they are acutely unwell; i.e. generally an elevated temperature is above 38c, and to keep their child at home for 48 hours following last episode of diarrhoea and/or vomiting.
 The School will follow the guidance set out in the exclusion table indicating the time period a pupil should not attend school. - Parents should ensure that they or another nominated adult are contactable at all times